Cyber Threat Awareness Insights: Expert Guide and Professional Recommendations

 - Better response during incidents

-Common Types of Cyber Threats and How They Work
+Common Cyber Threats and Their Mechanisms

-Role of Cyber Threat Intelligence in Risk Management
+Cyber Threat Intelligence in Risk Management

 There are several types of cyber threat intelligence: